zoubingwu/zoubingwu.github.io/_posts/2025-04-09-go context package.md

 description: 'A comprehensive guide to understanding and using Go context package for JavaScript developers'
 ---

-## Go's context Package: A Guide for JavaScript Developers

 As a JavaScript developer, you're familiar with handling asynchronous operations (Promises, async/await) and perhaps signaling cancellation (like using `AbortController`).
 Go's `context` package serves similar purposes but is deeply integrated into Go's concurrency model (goroutines) and standard library APIs.

 ### Why context?
 The Problem It Solves